Play Park Refurbishment Project

 Main Park

-Status : To be fully refurbished.
+Status : To be fully refurbished, if funding can be secured.

 The Council are bidding for funding for a high specification modern play park including all weather surfacing.